 Let’s stop illegal dumping and increase recycling in Philly together!

 Voice your support and feedback for this issue in two easy steps:

 Review the policy paper and use this form to voice your support for this policy change, get on our mailing list for future advocacy and send us your thoughts and comments on the proposed policy and information.

 Contact your elected officials to let them know that they should pay attention to it.
-We have a brand new mayoral administration and city council taking office in 2024, and we would like to see this policy as an early priority.
-We’ve drafted sample language and created a directory of elected officials and candidates to make it easy for you to contact your representatives.
+We have a new mayoral administration and city council that took office in 2024, and we would like to see this policy as an early priority.
+We’ve drafted sample language and created a directory of elected officials to make it easy for you to contact your representatives.